You are here

 The SRDP is a tax-free compensation payment for life that can be provided instead of incapacity payments for people whose capacity for work has been severely curtailed because of injury or disease accepted as related to ADF service rendered on or after 1 July 2004.

-The SRDP rate of payment is based on the special rate (T&PI) of disability pension provided under the VEA.
+The SRDP rate of payment is based on the special rate (T&PI) of disability compensation payment provided under the VEA.
 It is reduced on a dollar-for-dollar basis by the weekly amount of permanent impairment compensation payable.
 This ensures that the Commonwealth pays compensation for permanent impairment once only.
 The residual SRDP payment is then offset by the Commonwealth-funded component of superannuation the person is receiving at a rate of 60 cents in the dollar.

 Current Eligibility Criteria